Africa

 Day 1

-You will be met at Quito Airport and transferred to your hotel in this historic Spanish colonial city that straddles the equator and is today a World Heritage Site.
+You will be met at Quito Airport and transferred to your hotel conveniently situated near the airport.

 Day 2